Homepage 'de Luikerwaal' Magic Lanterns, manufactured by

 After World War I the firm was in a weak condition and in 1921 most of Dannhorn's shares were sold to 'Gebrüder Bing' (G.B.N.).

-Almost all Dannhorn's magic lanterns have beautiful, rich ornamented lens holders in a great variety.
+Almost all Dannhorn's magic lanterns have beautiful, rich ornamented lens carriers in a great variety.

 1890.